aslanbakirov/fibonacci-service/README.rst

     docker run -p 5555:5555 -d aslanbekirov/fibonacci-service

 If you want to build your own image, I have provided ``Dockerfile`` .
-Use command below to build your own image, but before that you must follow steps described in ``Build from source`` command::
+Use command below to build your own image, but before that you must follow steps described in ``Build from source`` section. command::

-    docker build -t imageName
+    docker build -t imageName .

 API Usage
 =========